BuckeyeSoftware/rex/doc/CORE.md

 One downside to this is most types end up consuming more memory than most standard library types because that pointer requires additional memory in the structure to store.

+## No new or delete
+Since everything should go through the polymorphic allocators, all forms of `new` and `delete` are disabled, including array variants.
+You cannot call them, they just forward to `abort`.

+## No runtime support
+The C++ runtime support library for things like `new` and `delete`, exceptions and RTTI is simply disabled from the builds.
+Instead a very minimal, stublet implementation exists to call `abort` if it encounters such things being used.

+## Performance
+The core library needs to be fast.
+Cache aware optimizations are made, small container optimizations, things like that.
+What is less obvious is that the core components need to be fast even under debug builds.
+This tends to not be the case with the standard C++ library where debug builds often lead to slow performance.

+Build performance is a major concern too.
+Careful design and consideration was made here to keep files small and only include what is used.
+In contrast the standard C++ library tends to have very large header files that include even more header files which are also large.
+This leads to slower build times.

 ## Algorithm

 There's a few algorithm implementations: